sxy7147/DualAfford/README.md

 Also, the prediction result can be visualized using MeshLab or the *RenderShape* tool in [Thea](https://github.com/sidch/thea).

 ## Generate Offline Training Data
-Before training the network, we need to collect a large set of interaction trials via random exploration.
+Before training the network, we need to collect a large set of interaction trials via random or RL exploration.

 To generate offline training data for the `pushing` task, run the following command:

     sh scripts/run_collect_random_push_TRAIN.sh

-Note that the scripts for other tasks are similar.
+Note that the scripts for other tasks (`rotate`, `topple`) are similar.
 You can modify the content of the script file to generate data for different settings.
 Also, please modify the `num_processes` parameter to specify the number of CPU cores to use.

+To generate offline training data for the `pickup` task, you need to train an RL model for each category of object.
+Run the following command for example:

+    sh scripts/run_collect_SAC_pickup_TRAIN_display.sh
+    sh scripts/run_collect_SACVAL_pickup_TRAIN_display.sh

+You can refer to `gen_cate_setting.py` to see the default settings of categories, modify the file and run this command to generate the json file for loading arguments:

+    python gen_cate_setting.py

 ## Training Pipeline for the DualAfford Framework